Hongjiew/Hongjiew.github.io/_pages/about.md

 Please feel free to reach out via hongjiewang@princeton.edu if you share interests similar to mine!
 I am glad to chat and explore opportunities for collaboration.

-<span style="color: red;">I will be graduating in early fall this year and am actively pursuing research scientist opportunities in the industry.
-If you’d like to discuss potential roles or collaborations, please feel free to get in touch. </span>

 ## Recent News

 - 2025-02: LinGen is accepted to CVPR 2025!